bobleesj/cifkit/docs/index.md

 Option 1. conda install

-The preferred method is to install `cifkit` using Conda.
+The preferred method is to install `cifkit` using Conda:

 ```bash
 conda create cifkit_env cifkit
 conda activate cifkit_env
 ```

-If the above option does not work, please feel free to use pip install.
+If the above option does not work, please feel free to use pip install:

 Option 2. pip install